learning-zone/csharp-basics/README.md

 ## Q. How to Pass or Access Command-line Arguments in C#?

-In C#. you can access command-line arguments using the Main method\'s parameter, typicallydefined as a string[] args.
+You can pass or access command-line arguments in C# either through the `args` parameter in the **Main** entry point or by using the global `Environment.GetCommandLineArgs()` method.

+**1. Using the Main Method Parameter**

+This is the most common way.
+If you are using modern C# with **Top-Level Statements**, the `string[] args` array is automatically available globally in your file without declaring it.

 **Example:**

 ```cs
 using System;